ostin-r/pylox/README.md

 ```

 ### Built-In Functions
-Lox has one built in function: `clock()`, which returns unix time stamp.
+Lox has one built in function: `clock()`, which returns the unix time stamp.